NSSLHA National Programs and Activities

 The NSSLHA Scholarship Fund was established in 2005 through a collaboration with the ASHFoundation and the NSSLHA Executive Council.
 The annual scholarship is awarded to an undergraduate senior student who is pursuing a degree in communication sciences and disorders, with an active, national-level membership in NSSLHA, and who will begin graduate study in the fall of the current year.

 McKinley Regional Project Grants

-NSSLHA chapters in good standing are eligible to receive grants up to $1,000 to support educational, clinical, and professional development activities for students in communication science and disorders programs.
+NSSLHA chapters in good standing are eligible to receive grants to support educational, clinical, and professional development activities for students in communication science and disorders programs.
 Regional Project Funds should be used to enable NSSLHA members to expand their knowledge of the profession through the development of materials, conferences, workshops, and sessions.

 Students learn how to advocate for issues relevant to the communication sciences field and for clients living with communication disorders.
 Participate in virtual advocacy or visit your representatives in the nation's capital during NSSLHA Day on Capitol Hill.

 Student Leadership Opportunities